-The following are examples of common start orders for classes competing in SCSC events.
 The order of starts is at the Race Committee's discretion, and the following is not a complete list.
 Always check the flags and listen to VHF 72 to determine when your race begins.

-(a) Two Starts

-This is the typical sequence
+(a) Two Starts This is the typical sequence

+Division 5

-Division 5 Variable delay to allow boats to clear line Division 1-, 3, & 4& 3
+Variable delay to allow boats to clear line

+Division 1 & 3